 Having already appeared as Susan in the mystery drama film The Falling in 2014, and more recently as regular character Mathilda Reid in TV series Ripper Street, Anna Burnett is quickly making a name for her acting career among film and TV.
 Playing a small part in 2018’s cinema release Darkest Hour as Pamela Churchill alongside Gary Oldman as Winston Churchill.
 Sitting down recently for a chat, we find out about wearing the costumes in a period drama, filming for her role in Darkest Hour and her audition preparation.

 Can you tell us about your time as Mathilda Reid in Ripper Street after joining the cast in Series 3?

 Really good.
 Everyone was really friendly and there was a really nice atmosphere.
 They’d obviously been doing it already for two series when I joined so they all knew each other really well.
 They were all very welcoming so it was a really good experience.

-How do you feel about wearing the costumes on the show?
+How did you feel about wearing the costumes on the show?

 It was good.
 The first series I didn’t have to wear a corset but then as my character got older I did!
 It was really fun though, they had amazing costume designers who made the costumes from scratch.
 It was really cool being able to wear someone else’s piece of art, but slightly less comfortable in the corset when I got older!

-What was it like filming your last ever scene?
+What was it like filming your last ever scene as Mathilda?

-What will you miss the most about filming the show?
+Is there anything you miss most about filming Ripper Street?

-Would you like to play any similar roles?
+Would you like to play any similar roles in the future?

-Yeah specifically a few of them.
+Yeah, specifically a few of them.
 It was so great being around a group of girls, we all lived together in a house for a while.
 We all became really close on the shoot.
 I haven’t worked with them since, I don’t think, but I’d like to!

 How do you prepare for auditions?